New online exhibition: Dutch Landscape Designed, 1946 -1954

 Dutch Landscape Plan

-The exhibition both on site and online were developed together with guest curator Henk van Blerck.
+The exhibition both on-site and online was developed together with guest curator Henk van Blerck.
 Henk van Blerck recently completed his PhD with the thesis ‘Landschapsplan Nederland’.
 A printed version of the thesis is available in Dutch in the Forum Library.
 His work is primarily based on the Staatsbosbeheer collection.
-The plans in this collection cover almost 70% of the Netherlands and can be considered as one 'Landscape plan for the Netherlands'.

 Special Collections Opening Hours

-The exhibition at the Library's Special Collections runs through the beginning of April 2023.
+The exhibition at the Library's Special Collections runs until 14 April 2023.

 Do you want to visit the exhibition on campus?
 Special Collections is open Monday to Friday from 9 am to 1 pm.
 If you would like to visit the collection in the afternoon or with a group, please send an e-mail to firstname.lastname@example.org.

-Address: Special Collections Reading Room, WUR Library, Wageningen University & Research Forum, Building 102, Droevendaalsesteeg 2, 6706 KN Wageningen.
+Address: Special Collections Reading Room, WUR Library, Wageningen University & Research Forum, Building 102, Droevendaalsesteeg 2, 6708 PB Wageningen.
 Please use the main entrance to the Library on the 2nd floor of the building.